buehler/mse-master-thesis/sections/03_state_of_the_art.md

 # The State of Distributed Authentication {#sec:state_of_the_art}

 This section briefly explains the concept of the Distributed Authentication Mesh in a single trust zone.
-Further, it shows the current state of the art of the mesh, and describes the deficiencies that this project solves.
+Further, it shows the current state of the mesh, and describes the deficiencies that this project solves.

 ## The Distributed Authentication Mesh in a Single Trust Zone